AustinMitchell/C_build_script/Readme.md

 The script has some expectations:
 - All dependencies of executable can be discovered through the -MM options of your compiler
 - All source files intended to be included in the executable have a header file of the same base name and same directory structure, and their headers will be discovered in a dependency tree generated from your main source file
+- If a header files is sourced by a file that does not have the same name or is sourced by multiple files, that mapping is listed int he configuration

-If your project satisfied these two requirements, this script should work.
+If your project satisfied these requirements, this script should work.

 The script has the following usage:
 ```